BasileTrujillo/terraform-elastic-beanstalk-php/README.md

 # Terraform AWS Elastic Beanstalk PHP

-Terraform script to setup AWS Elastic Beanstalk with a load-balanced PHP app
+Terraform script to setup AWS Elastic Beanstalk with a load-balanced or Single Instance PHP app.

 ## What this script does